yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 \max\left|W_{i\cdot}^{(1)}\right|
 }{
 \max\left| W_{\cdot i}^{(2)}\right|
-}}
+}}.
 \end{align*}
 $$

-Cross layer equalization with the scaling derived as above is a super effective way to boost performance of PTQ when per-tensor quantization of weight is applied.
+Cross layer equalization with the scaling factor derived as above is a super effective way to boost performance of PTQ when per-tensor quantization of weight is applied.
 It is especially critical for models that use depth-wise separate convolution, which empirically leads to large variation in magnitude of weights from different channels.
 Below is Table 3 from [[Nagel et al. 2021]](#Nagel_et_al_2021), where it shows that applying CLE on the floating point model before PTQ can fix the PTQ performance from a completely breakdown to less than 2 percent loss compared with floating point.

 <div class="row mt-3">
     <div class="col-sm-3 mt-3 mt-md-0">